 Break Ennui

 This is normalization, and we have to fight it.
-We need to remember what the world was like without fascism.
+We need to remember what the world was like before fascism.
 We have to hold that vision.

 How to do it: